Dr Steph Bond

 I am an Impact Translation Fellow for the Yorkshire Integrated Catchment Solutions Programme (iCASP) which aims to work alongside partners in the Yorkshire region to improve catchment resilience to climate change.

-I specialise in Natural Flood Management monitoring and modelling, and have experience working with organisations throughout the UK.
+I specialise in monitoring and modelling nature-based solutions for flood management, and have experience working with organisations throughout the UK.

-Currently, I coordinate the West Yorkshire Flood Innovation Programme alongside five local authorities - Bradford District Council, Leeds City Council, Calderdale Council, Kirklees Council and Wakefield Council – the Environment Agency and West Yorkshire Combined Authority.
+Currently, I coordinate the West Yorkshire Flood Innovation Programme alongside five lead local flood authorities - Bradford District Council, Leeds City Council, Calderdale Council, Kirklees Council and Wakefield Council – the Environment Agency, West Yorkshire Combined Authority and Yorkshire Water.

 Research interests